 The Paddock: Following on from the masterplanning of the Great Lines Park, development of a new central open space for Chatham which links the waterfront and town centre to the scheduled eighteenth century fortifications that defended the Historic Dockyard and its firing lines (now the Great Lines Heritage Park).
 Following successful award of Future High Streets funding, we are now the project lead on public realm enhancements.

 Milton Keynes East Urban Extension, current: the landscape lead for an urban extension of over 4000 new homes to the East of Milton Keynes for Berkeley Homes.
 The masterplan is developed around a green infrastructure lattice structured around the retention of existing site hedgerows, woodland and mature trees.
 The project features a new 90-hectare park.

-Acton Gardens, Ealing London: Landscape lead for the public realm masterplan and design codes for 2500 homes including five new parks, streets, squares and communal gardens as well as the detailed proposals for ongoing phases of work in parallel with the masterplan (2010-current).
+Acton Gardens, Ealing London: 2010-2017: Landscape lead for the public realm masterplan and design codes for 2500 homes including five new parks, streets, squares and communal gardens as well as the detailed proposals for phases 1,2 and 5 of work in parallel with the masterplan.

-Hanham Hall, Bristol: A competition winning Carbon Challenge scheme in Bristol which is scheduled to become one of the first zero carbon communities in England.
-200 new homes are proposed in the grounds of a former hospital site structured around a series of green spaces with allotments, orchards, meadows, ponds, and walking and cycling routes.
-Winner: the Richard Feilden Completed Project award at the 2014 Housing Design Award.
+Hanham Hall, Bristol: winner of the Carbon Challenge scheme in Bristol, one of the first zero carbon communities in England.
+200 new homes have been built in the grounds of a former hospital site structured around a series of green spaces with allotments, orchards, meadows, ponds, and walking and cycling routes.
+Winner of the Richard Feilden Completed Project award at the 2014 Housing Design Award.